 So as to comply with the most current guidance offered by the CDC, we will continue our policy of expecting all employees, guests, visitors, clients, etc. to wear masks or face coverings while inside all of our buildings.
 While in our buildings everyone must adhere to social distancing of at least 6 feet.

 Our buildings are not yet operating at 100% capacity, so we continue to offer a combination of on-site and virtual services at Main Center, 919 Durham Road and Cabot Boulevard.

-The Acute Partial Hospital program, the Transitional Outpatient Program (TOP) and all Outpatient Group therapy are being provided on-site, though sometimes with limited participants, so as to adhere to the updated social distancing standards.
+The Acute Partial Hospital program, the Transitional Outpatient Program (TOP) and all Outpatient Group therapy are being provided on-site, though sometimes with reduced participants, so as to adhere to the updated social distancing standards.